ALBtelecom Mobile: Privatisation

 The display name of ALBtelecom is: ALBtelecom, but some phones might display the old name which was EAGLE AL.

 Services

 ALBtelecom Mobile (former Eagle) is the third operator in Albania to provide 3G technology.
 In February 2012 a tender for the third 3G license in Albania where the minimum acceptable price was €12.5 million failed after Eagle mobile offered €3.55 million and Plus offered €3.55 million.
 Another tender was held in October of the same year.
 This time it was for two 3G licenses and the starting bid was 4 million euros.
 Eagle Mobile offered 4.355 million Euros while Plus only 1, making Eagle the only one to acquire the 3G license.
 The first 3G license was won by Vodafone Albania, bidding 31.4 million Euros and the second one by AMC after a 15.1 million Euros bid.

-In the beginning of 2013 Eagle Mobile launched its first 3G network, with coverage initially available in the region of Tirana, Fushëkruja and Airport.
+In the beginning of 2013 Eagle Mobile launched its first 3G network, with coverage initially available in the region of Tirana, Fushë-Krujë and Airport.